Independent power producer: Canada

 Electricity regulation in Canada is governed at the provincial level, and there are differences between the provinces for how IPPs are integrated into the electric system.

 In 2002, the government of British Columbia stipulated that new clean renewable energy generation in the province would be developed by independent power producers (IPPs) not BC Hydro, save for large hydro-electric facilities.
 IPPs now produce a significant proportion of the power generated in BC.

-Taiwan

-Taiwan's electricity market was liberalized in January 1995.
-Nine IPP companies are currently operating in Taiwan.
+Germany